js-ferguson/myBlog/README.md

 This project uses [SASS/SCSS](https://sass-lang.com/), a CSS preprocessor that gives you access to some nice features not available with regular CSS .
 You will need to make sure that it is installed if you intend to make any styling changes.

-If you run windows you can follow instructions to install SASS [here](https://www.impressivewebs.com/sass-on-windows/).
+If you run windows you can follow the instructions to install SASS [here](https://www.impressivewebs.com/sass-on-windows/).
 Alternatively, you can install Windows Subsystem for Linux (WSL) and follow the rest of the instructions for Linux.
 Instructions to install WSL can be found [here](https://itsfoss.com/install-bash-on-windows/)

 If you are on Mac check out [compass.app](http://compass.kkbox.com/)